Refutation by facts-e

 Thereupon, deep in the forests

-The wolf prevails, and then eats him,
+The wolf carries him off, and eats him,

 Without further ado.